2001 Samoan general election: Campaign

-The HRPP campaigned on increasing foreign aid to improve the country’s infrastructure.
+The HRPP campaigned on increasing foreign aid to improve the country's infrastructure.
 The party also announced its intentions to boost the economy and improve the health and education sectors.
-Prime minister Tuilaʻepa claimed that the opposition SNDP could not provide a credible alternative to the HRPP and the Samoan people.
+The prime minister claimed the opposition SNDP could not provide a credible alternative to the HRPP and the Samoan people.
 The SNDP platform focused on reforming the government and ceasing corruption.
-Opposition leader Tui Ātua proposed that a special task force be established to end corruption within the government.
-He also blamed the HRPP administration for the mishandling of the state-owned Polynesian Airlines, which he claimed led to an increase in the nation’s debt.
-The SNDP also denounced the government for a scandal revealed in 1997 involving the illegal sale of Samoan passports to citizens of China and Taiwan.
+Opposition Leader Efi and the party proposed the establishment of a special task force to end corruption within the government and that independent commissions of inquiry investigate government scandals, including 1997 passports scandal and the controversial dismissal of Chief Auditor Su‘a Rimoni Ah Chong.
+The opposition leader blamed the HRPP administration for the mishandling of the state-owned Polynesian Airlines, which he claimed led to an increase in the nation's debt.
 The party carried out weekly press conferences criticising the government.
-Tuilaʻepa predicted that the HRPP would retain power.
+Malielegaoi predicted that the HRPP would retain power.